 • the size becomes smaller;

-• hair loss from a nevus;
+• hair loss from nevus;

 • the appearance of additional nodules;

-• occurrence of hemorrhages.
+• the appearance of hemorrhages.

 Take care of yourself and your health!
 Remember that only you are responsible for your well-being.